Skip to content

 Support staff in addressing their own experiences of violence

 Creating a trauma informed health setting is a critical first step in building a response to IPV.
 Trauma informed workplaces recognize the needs of both clients and employees.
-Taking into account the high prevalence rates of IPV, it is likely that some health center employees are also personally affected by IPV and others will experience vicarious trauma.
+Considering the high prevalence rates of IPV, it is likely that some health center employees are also personally, affected by IPV and others will experience vicarious trauma.
+Develop policies and implement training specific to health center employees:

-Create or update policies and protocols on DV/SA and HT
+Adapt or update policies and protocols on IPV and HT

-It is critical to establish or update your protocol on DV/SA and HT by identifying roles and responsibilities for staff, establishing a seeing patients alone policy, and implementing uniform standards for documentation and reporting.
+It is critical to establish or update your protocol on IPV/SA and HT by identifying roles and responsibilities for staff, establishing a policy to see patients alone, and implementing uniform standards for documentation and reporting.
 Examples of adaptable protocols from health centers from across the U.S. are featured below.

 • Sample health center protocol on IPV/HT/exploitation